+6.6.7.1 Use:

-6.6.6.1 Use: A large-scale solar photovoltaic installation may be allowed as a primary use or an accessory use after the issuance of a Special Permit from the Planning Board in accordance with Section 3.0 Industrial Uses; "Special Permit Granting Authority."
+A. A large-scale solar photovoltaic installation, not on town owned land, may be allowed as a primary principle use or an accessory use after the issuance of a Special Permit from the Planning Board SPGA in accordance with Section 3.0 Industrial Uses.
+"Special Permit Granting Authority."
+B. Any solar photovoltaic system of 250 kW or greater that is on town owned property is allowed by-right and will only require Site Plan Approval.

-6.6.6.2 Pre-Application Conference.
+6.6.7.2 Pre-Application Conference.

-Prior to the submission of an application for a large-scale solar photovoltaic installation, applicants are required to meet with the Planning Board at a public meeting to discuss the proposed large-scale solar photovoltaic installation project and to clarify the filing requirements and permitting process.
+Prior to the submission of an application for a large-scale solar photovoltaic installation, applicants are required to meet with the Planning Board SPGA at a public meeting to discuss the proposed large-scale solar photovoltaic installation project and to clarify the filing requirements and permitting process.
 The applicant is encouraged to prepare sufficient preliminary architectural and/or engineering drawings to inform the SPGA and the public of the location of the proposed large-scale solar photovoltaic installation, as well as its overall scale and design.

-6.6.6.3 Siting Criteria.
+6.6.7.3 Siting Criteria.